carbon-design-system/carbon/docs/guides/endgame.md

 ### Meet the endgame team

 Every release cycle, we have three team members participate in running the endgame in addition to their project-specific responsibilities.
 Running the endgame involves a variety of tasks outlined in our [timeline](#timeline).
-This endgame team is composed of a release leader, and two side-kicks.
+This endgame team is composed of a release leader, and two sidekicks.
 There should be at minimum one designer and one developer in each endgame team.

 The objectives of the release leader include the following: